fanjunkai1/DVD/README.md

+To collect pairs of hazy/clear video pairs, follow these steps:
+1).
+As illustrated in Collection Method (a), we capture hazy videos in various scenes under hazy weather conditions.
+2).
+In Collection Method (b), to maintain consistent scene brightness, we choose overcast days with good visibility for capturing clear video pairs.
+    Additionally, to ensure the reference clear video matches the hazy scene, we align clear video capture with the starting point of the hazy videos.
+3).
+Video cropping is employed to ensure that the starting and ending points of the collected hazy/clear video pairs are consistent.

 ## 🎬 Video demo
 To validate the stability of our video dehazing results, we present a video result captured in a real driving